microsoft/pxt/docs/language.md

 * `this` used outside of a method
 * function overloading

-We generally stay away from the more dynamic parts of JavaScript.
 Things you may miss and we may implement:

 * object destructuring with initializers
 * shorthand properties (`{a, b: 1}` parsed as `{a: a, b: 1}`)